koushikpan45/Webscraping-Python-BeautifulSoup/README.md

 # Web-Scraping-Python-BeautifulSoup
-Web scraping from IMBD birthday celebrities
+Web scraping from IMBD birthdays of celebrities